John Byrne (illustrator): Superman

 Lois & Clark and Smallville, and in the 2005 novel It's Superman! by Tom De Haven.

 In the Superman mythos, Byrne wrote Clark Kent as having a more aggressive and extroverted personality than previously depicted, comparing him to Jimmy Breslin, and even making him a top high-school football player.
 Byrne came up with explanations for how Superman's disguise works, such as the public simply does not realize that he has a secret identity since he is unmasked, that Superman would vibrate his face via his super speed in order to blur his image to photographers, and having Kent keep a weight training set around to explain how the human and presumably weaker Kent could have a frame as massive as Superman's.
 Byrne described Superman as becoming a "Super Republican", seeking to incorporate renewed interest in American patriotism during the presidency of Ronald Reagan.
 Byrne's Superman felt that his deepest roots were on Earth and that his home planet of "Krypton is anathema to him".

 The origin and early career of Byrne's version of Superman debuted in the six-issue miniseries The Man of Steel (July–Sept.
 1986), the first issue of which was marketed with two different covers illustrated by Byrne, the first use of variant covers by the American comics industry.
 DC Executive Editor Dick Giordano had been looking for a writer to restart the Superman continuity from scratch, and began talking with Byrne in May 1985 to discuss what Byrne would do with Superman if offered the job.
 With DC agreeing with 99% of the revision, Byrne was given the go-ahead for what became The Man of Steel.

+When DC approached me to submit my proposal for a renovated Superman, the first thing I did was prepare what I called my list of "unreasonable demands".
+I marked down all the things I felt needed to be pared away, chipped off, and otherwise discarded.
+All the barnacles which had accumulated on the Legend.
+I listed all the things I felt needed to be redefined, realigned.
+The things that needed emphasis.
+The things best left forgotten.
+And as my bottom-most unreasonable demand, I asked for the pure ego boost of a new first issue.